top of page

 In 1996, we lost my brother, Andy, to a heroin overdose.
 In his memory, I worked to pass legislation making Naloxone, the opioid overdose reversal drug, available to every Utahn who wants it.
 As your Senator, I’ll keep fighting to protect the most vulnerable in our society.

-Housing Affordability
+• Housing Affordability and Homelessness

 When the snow stops falling and the Great Salt Lake dries up, will we be proud of how we empowered big business to pollute our state?
 It’s imperative that we act now, sanctioning polluters, protecting our air, water, and watersheds through legislation, and improving our forest management to limit debilitating fires that threaten our homes and livelihoods.

 More than a list of issues, my focus is on getting things done.
 We can talk all day about what needs to be done but we deserve a legislator that works to pass bills and move the needle to improve our communities.
+In my first 3 sessions, I have been able to pass 26 pieces of impactful legislation to benefit all Utahns.

 In The News